Overweight does not necessarily equal unhealthy.

 One study showed that the amount and quality of protein consumed was inversely related to fat in the belly.
 That is, people who ate more and better protein had much less belly fat (19).

-This study also showed that refined carbs and vegetable oils were linked to increased amounts of belly fat, but fruits and vegetables linked to reduced amounts.
+This study also showed that refined carbs and oils were linked to increased amounts of belly fat, but fruits and vegetables linked to reduced amounts.

 Many of the studies showing protein to be effective had protein at 25-30% of calories.
 That’s what you should aim for.